How to tour Europe in a Motorhome-the ULTIMATE guide

 Search for sites is another motorhome parking app but is better for in the UK.
 Again, it’s a really useful site and well worth checking as occasionally there are different places on here than on the other two.
 Pretty much all the reviews on here seem to be in English, which can help when you want to read what people thought!

-Between the three of these motorhome parking apps, we’ve travelled around Europe without any problems.
-Once, in Italy in August, our preferred Aire was full, so we had to move on elsewhere and a few times the place we’ve been heading for no longer exists!
+Between the three of these motorhome parking apps, I’ve travelled around Europe without any problems.
+Once, in Italy in August, a preferred Aire was full, so I had to move on elsewhere and a few times the place I’ve been heading for no longer exists!

 If you find out of date information, please take the time to update the app so other motorhomers don’t do the same thing.
 They are all great resources and, without them, motorhome road trips in Europe wouldn’t be nearly so easy.